ravivarmathotakura/AutoML_WebApp/README.md

 ### Follow Me: [@LinkedIn](https://www.linkedin.com/in/ravivarmathotakura/ "Ravi Varma LinkedIn Profile"), [@GitHub](https://github.com/ravivarmathotakura "Ravi Varma GitHub Profile")

 # Note
-The author is not responsible for any misuse the program.
-Any contribution or suggestions are most welcome.
+The author is not responsible for any misuse.
+Read Licence carefully.
+If you want to contribute to the notebook or any feedback and suggestions are most welcome.

+# License
+The MIT License, see the included, see the [License](https://github.com/ravivarmathotakura/AutoML_WebApp_Tool/blob/master/LICENSE) file.